TomyCapsule/nextjs-realtor/README.md

-A simple realtor website that fetches data from RapidAPI made with [Next.js](https://nextjs.org/)
+A simple realtor website that fetches data from RapidAPI made with [Next.js](https://nextjs.org/) & TypeScript

 ## Getting Started